- On This Page

 Employers must carry workers’ compensation insurance if they employ three or more employees – regardless of whether those workers are full or part-time.
 Employers must post a notice explaining the workers’ compensation system in an area that is open to employees.
 Employers must also report all accidents to the Virginia Workers’ Compensation Commission.

 When employees do not carry proper workers’ compensation insurance, employees can file a lawsuit against their employers in a court of law.
 Even if workers’ compensation is available, an injured worker may be able to bring a third-party personal injury claim if someone other than the employer or a co-worker caused the accident.
+These claims can be difficult to navigate, so they should be done with the help of a Staunton, VA workers compensation attorney.

 Can I Still Work If I Am Receiving Workers’ Comp Benefits?